Laurene Simms: Advocacy and leadership

 In addition to her work as an educator, Simms has long been an advocate in the Deaf community.
 She is on the leadership board of Deaf Women of Color, an organization she founded in 2005 with Leticia Arellano, Thuan Nguyen-Lakrik, and Francisca Rangel, which provides educational and professional development opportunities for Deaf women of color, including annual conferences.
 They created an online community called "Overlooked Gems" on their website and Facebook page, where Deaf women of color can share their experiences and promote their businesses.

 Simms has also been involved in the National Black Deaf Advocates (NBDA) for over 15 years.
 NBDA activities include a pageant for black Deaf women, leadership training for youth, professional development opportunities, senior citizen programs, and they have collaborated with Gallaudet to create a Black Deaf history archive.
 Simms served as Alternate Eastern Regional Representative from 2005 to 2006, Regional Representative from 2006 to 2010, and Alternate Representative again from 2016 to 2018.
 She was also appointed as director of their Collegiate Black Deaf Student Leadership Institute (CBDSLI) program in 2005.
 Simms was the plenary speaker at the 2019 conference.

-Simms also served as Program Coordinator of the National Deaf People of Color Conference in both 2007 and 2010, a conference which discusses topics ranging from diversity in the classroom, to interpreting, to mental health.
+Simms also served as Program Coordinator of the National Deaf People of Color Conference in both 2007 and 2010, a conference which includes discussions of topics ranging from diversity in the classroom, to interpreting, to mental health.

 In media appearances, she has provided her expert opinion on how to support Deaf and hard-of-hearing students during the COVID-19 pandemic.